amirtq/plabs/content/post/theme-guide/markdown-syntax.md

-+++
+---
-author = "Hugo Authors"
+author: "Hugo Authors"
-title = "Markdown Syntax Guide" date = "2015-03-11"
+title: "Markdown Syntax Guide"
+date: 2015-03-11
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." featured = "false" draft = "true" aliases = ["syntax"] thumbnail = "images/building.png"
+description: "Sample article showcasing basic Markdown syntax and formatting for HTML elements."
-+++
+featured: false
+draft: true
+aliases: "syntax"
+thumbnail: "images/building.png"
+---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->